egueler/quickcov/README.md

                      use_afl_file_filter=True, minimum_time=0)
 ```

-* `corpus`: if string: directory where to find input files (i.e. `"/dev/shm/corpus/"`), if list: list of corpus files (absolute paths, e.g., `['/dev/shm/corpus/queue/id:00.txt', '/dev/shm/corpus/queue/id:01.txt']`)
+* `corpus`: if string: directory where to find input files (e.g. `"/dev/shm/corpus/"`), if list: list of corpus files (absolute paths, e.g., `['/dev/shm/corpus/queue/id:00.txt', '/dev/shm/corpus/queue/id:01.txt']`)

 * `plot`: set True if you want QuickCov to return a coverage-over-time plot

 * `time_dict`: dictionary in a `{file: timestamp}` format to determine file creation times.
-You should set a watchdog on the fuzzing output directory to track those.
-If time_dict is not specified (or None), the filesystem modification time will be used instead (note that it's difficult to get file *creation* dates on common Linux filesystems, and as such, file *modification* dates are used instead, which is not optimal, as AFL and others modify the seeds after creation, for trimming etc.)
+You should use inotify (or something similar) and set it to the fuzzing output directory to track file creation dates.
+If time_dict is not specified (or None), the filesystem modification time will be used instead (note that it's difficult to get file *creation* dates on common Linux filesystems, and as such, file *modification* dates are used instead, which will give you an inaccurate plot, as AFL and others modify the seeds after creation, for trimming etc.)

-* `time_dict_lock`: if you have trouble with race conditions because you're writing to your `time_dict` while also calling `get_coverage`, you can set a lock here to prevent two threads from reading the `time_dict`
+* `time_dict_lock`: if you have trouble with race conditions because you're writing to `time_dict` while also calling `get_coverage`, you can set a lock here to prevent two threads from reading  `time_dict`

 * `limit`: only get coverage for these files, ignore the rest (files should be absolute paths).
-Useful if `corpus` is a file path but you want to blacklist some specific files.
+Useful if `corpus` is a directory path but you want to whitelist some specific files.

 * `relative_time`: for the plot return value, set key values to relative timings (i.e. start with 0 instead of the actual timestamp of the first file)